 “Chris Amon was driving for us at that race,” Stewart remembers.
 “I saw the blue debris and then I saw Chris walking across the track.
 I put my thumb up to him to say, ‘Are you okay?’
 All he did was put his finger up and shake it back and forward, to say ‘It's not me’, obviously.
 And then there could only have been one person.”

 Cevert was dead at 29.
 And though no one could possibly have saved him after the sickening violence of his crash, Stewart was haunted for years by his decision to drive slowly back to the pits rather than remain at his friend’s side.
-Had he reconciled himself to his role in the aftermath of the crash that day?
+But after so many years, had Stewart managed to reconcile himself to his role in the aftermath of the crash that day?
 His voice drops.

 “Not really,” he says.
 “To this day, I wish that I'd stayed longer with him.
 But he was dead.
 It was a horrendous accident, far beyond anything I think there's ever been in a Formula 1 race.
 I mean, it was just horrendous.
 And to this day, I'm still affected by it.”